niko-zvt/Erebus/README.md

 ## Rock, Paper & Scissors

-This is a very simple console game for machines based on processors compatible with the x86 architecture.
+This is a very simple console game for machines based on processors compatible with the Intel x86 (i386) architecture.
 The game is delivered for systems based on the Linux kernel.

 To build and execute, use commands